TOZO NC20 Pro Review: 3 Weeks of Real-World Testing (2026)

 I never felt I was constantly charging them, and that is always a good sign.
 For a product like this, the most important thing is whether it becomes annoying to live with, and in terms of battery, the NC20 Pro has been dependable.
 I could use them freely without worrying too much about when the next charge was needed.

-That makes them well suited to daily use, whether you are listening to music, watching videos or switching between devices throughout the day.
+That makes them well suited to daily use, whether you are listening to music, watching videos, or switching between devices throughout the day.

-Small issue with the case
+Small Issue with the Case

 One thing that was already true of the NC20, and is still true here, is that the earbuds can be a little awkward to remove from the case.